 Even though there’s no exact template to follow, you can use the basic parts that are vital to any business plan, especially for start-ups and small businesses who are getting started.
 Overall you need to remember to always remain detailed and comprehensive, while also opening new ways of communication and where you want to head creatively to make sure you succeed and attract the right audiences and funders.
 A business plan provides investors, lenders and potential partners with an understanding of who you are as a company in terms of structure and goals.

-In this article, we will dive into 10 key elements of a business plan to ensure you develop a successful first step for your company.
+This article will dive into the key components of an effective business plan to ensure you develop a successful first step for your company.

 Why do you need a business plan?